MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/logical-definitions.md

--   **Entity** - A container that holds together a collection of traits and attributes so that the collection represents some logical concept, business process, event, or other object.
+-   **Entity** - A container that holds together a collection of traits and attributes so that the collection represents some logical concept, business process, event, or another object.
 Customer, Purchase, and Task are examples.

 -   **Purpose** - A named collection of traits to represent commonly used reasons or uses that an attribute serves within an entity.
 The purpose can be a part